 Avocado toast has exploded in popularity over the past couple of years.
 It is not just a breakfast thing.
 And it is not just a Millennial favorite.

 It is simple, healthy, and delicious.
 Soup’s perfect partner.
-Quick and easy.
+Quick and simple recipe.
 On the table in minutes.

 Apple Bacon Grilled Cheese Sandwich